drojaazu/suddendesu/content/entry/debug-leftovers-in-dark-seal-2-wizard-fire/index.md

 ---
 title: 'Debug Leftovers in Dark Seal 2 / Wizard Fire'
+date: 2015-07-04T02:19:00+09:00
 author: Ryou
-date: 2015-07-04T02:19:00+09:00
 images:
 - img/darkseal2_title.png
+category: Disassembly / Analysis
+tags:
+- data east
 draft: false
 ---

 I'm still alive!
-It's the busy season at my job, so between that and working on other projects, I haven't been doing much digital archaeology.
+It's the busy season at work, so between that and working on other projects, I haven't been doing much digital archaeology research.
 Tonight I spent some time doing just that.

 So!
 Dark Seal 2 (known as Wizard Fire in the west) is a fantasy themed beat-em-up.
 And apparently it is a variety of debug functions remaining...